Lincluden Collegiate Church

 Lincluden Collegiate Church, known earlier as Lincluden Priory or Lincluden Abbey (the name by which it is still known locally), is a ruined religious house, situated in the historic county of Dumfries to the north of the Royal Burgh of Dumfries, Scotland.
-Situated in a bend of the River Cairn, at its confluence with the River Nith, the ruins are on the site of the Bailey of the very early Lincluden Castle, as are those of the later Lincluden Tower.
+Situated in a bend of Cluden Water, at its confluence with the River Nith, the ruins are on the site of the Bailey of the very early Lincluden Castle, as are those of the later Lincluden Tower.
 This religious house was founded circa 1160 and was used for various purposes, until its abandonment around 1700.
 The remaining ruins are protected as a scheduled monument.

 Etymology

 The name Lincluden has a Brittonic origin.
 The second element derives from the nearby Cluden Water.
 The first element may be Brittonic *lann (Welsh llan, 'parish'), or *linn, "pool, lake" (Welsh llyn).

 Priory of Lincluden

 Foundation

 The foundation of the priory is accredited to Uchtred (d.1174) who had co-ruled Galloway with his brother Gille Brigte.
 Uchtred did not have the benefit of the relative peace of his father's reign in Galloway.
 Fergus of Galloway (d.1161) had founded such establishments such as Soulseat Abbey, St Mary's Isle Priory, Dundrennan Abbey, the foundation at Kirkcudbright (Kirk of St. Cuthbert) and re-established the foundation at Whithorn, the historic community of St Ninian.
 Uchtred's focus of power was in eastern Galloway, while his brother's was in the west.
 Their reigns were marked by turbulent relationships between themselves, the Irish Kings of Ailech, the King of Scots, William the Lyon, and the King of England, Henry II.
 Lincluden was the only monastic house that Uchtred would found, meeting his death at the hand of his brother in 1174.

 Prior to the foundation of Lincluden, there had been only been houses of Monks in Galloway, Uchtred's new house was the first nunnery within the Lordship.
 The first intake of religieuses were probably Cluniac sisters from France or England, later being supplemented by local novices.